nunet/device-management-service/README.md

 $ nunet cap anchor --context dms --require <the-grant-output>
 ```

-The first command grants nunet authorized users the capability to invoke public and deployment behaviors until December 31, 2025, and outputs a token.
+The first command grants nunet authorized users the capability to invoke public behaviors until December 31, 2025, and outputs a token.

 The second command consumes the token and adds the require anchor for your DMS